Smoothness of density for stochastic differential equations with Markovian switching: Introduction

-After developing the Malliavin calculus for state-dependent switching diffusions, we investigate the smoothness of the density of the law of the random vector $X_t$, for a fixed $t>0$, with respect to the Lebesgue measure.
-In order to establish this smoothness of density property we need to show that the determinant of the Malliavin matrix of $X_t$ has negative moments of all orders.
-In the classical diffusion case, this is guaranteed by a H\"{o}rmander-type non degeneracy condition.
+After developing the Malliavin calculus for the solution $X_t$, we investigate the smoothness of the density of the law of the random vector $X_t$, for a fixed $t>0$, with respect to the Lebesgue measure.
+For this we need to show that the determinant of the Malliavin matrix of $X_t$ has negative moments of all orders.
+In the classical diffusion case, this is guaranteed by a H\"{o}rmander type nondegeneracy condition.
 To follow this classical approach we immediately encounter a difficulty: the process $X_t$ depends on the discrete process $\alpha_t$, and the application of It\^{o}'s formula yields some jump terms.
-This requires a version of the classical Norris lemma in random intervals, which works only if the length of the interval is bounded below by a constant.
-However, in general this is not true.
 To overcome this difficulty we shall use the following strategy inspired by \cite{FLT}.
 First we notice that the jump times form a subset of the jump times of some Poisson process $N_t$, independent of the driving Brownian motion $W_t$.
 Then conditioning on $N_t=k$, there exists a random interval $[T_1, T_2]$ such that $T_2-T_1\geq\frac{t}{k+1}$.
 On this random time interval, the It\^{o}'s formula for $(X_t, \alpha_t)$ will not produce a jump term, and we can apply the classical procedure.
-Details is given in section 4.
+This requires a version of the classical Norris lemma on time intervals.

+We also use Malliavin calculus to establish a Bismut type formula for the transition semigroup of the Markov process $(X_t, \alpha_t)$.
+As an application of Bismut type formula, we derive the strong Feller property of the process $(X_t, \alpha_t)$.

 The paper is organized as follows.
 In the next section, we introduce some notation and assumptions that we use throughout the paper.
-We develop the Malliavin calculus for switching diffusions in Section 3.
+We develop the Malliavin calculus for SDEs with Markovian switching in Section 3.
 In Section 4, we show that the determinant of the Malliavin covariance matrix has all negative finite moments under a suitable uniform H\"{o}rmander's condition.
-We establish the Bismut formula in Section 5 which can be used to obtain the strong Feller property in Section 7.
-In Section 6, the existence of invariant measure is obtained.
-Finally, Section 7 is devoted to study the ergodicity by means of the strong Feller property and the irreducibility of the process $(X_t, \al_t)$.
+Finally, we establish the Bismut type formula and use it to prove the strong Feller property in Section 5.